Hackers to Ramp Up Their Game During March Madness - NewsBreak

 Consumers dislike robocalls with a fervor, but fraudsters are big fans.

-Scammers will reach out via robocalls or texts to offer false promotions for popular gambling platforms like DraftKings ( DKNG ) or FanDuel.
+Scammers will reach out via robocalls or texts to offer false promotions for popular gambling platforms like DraftKings ( DKNG ) - Get Free Report or FanDuel.

 They entice potential unsuspecting victims with promises of winnings and bonuses and claims that they can pay to have artificial intelligence create a bracket for them that will guarantee winnings, Clayton LiaBraaten, senior executive advisor at Truecaller,a Stockholm-based caller ID and spam blocking app, told TheStreet.